apify/apify-docs/sources/platform/schedules.md

 ## Setting up a new schedule

-Before setting up a new schedule, you should have the [actor](./actors/index.md) or [task](./actors/tasks.md) whose run you want to schedule prepared and tested.
+Before setting up a new schedule, you should have the [Actor](./actors/index.md) or [task](./actors/running/tasks.md) whose run you want to schedule prepared and tested.

-If you are planning to schedule an actor run, you need to use the actor before you can schedule any runs.
-Navigate to the actor's page in [Apify Store](https://apify.com/store), click the **Try for free** button, then **Start** it with your preferred settings.
+If you are planning to schedule an Actor run, you need to use the Actor before you can schedule any runs.
+Navigate to the Actor's page in [Apify Store](https://apify.com/store), click the **Try for free** button, then **Start** it with your preferred settings.

 > Your schedule's name should be 3-63 characters long.